rob-myers/rob-myers.github.io/articles/technology.md

 - React devs use a grammatical extension of JS with XML called [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript)).
 - React applications are often built by composing React function components, using the XML syntax for their return value.
-- Dev tools convert JSX into JS, by replacing XML tags with invocations of the function `React.createElement`.
+- Dev tools convert JSX into JS by replacing XML tags with invocations of the function `React.createElement`.
   See [example/jsx-to-js.jsx](#command "open-tab jsx-to-js") below.
 - Actually, this website uses Preact, a React alternative with the same API.
   Then `React.createElement` is [this function](https://github.com/preactjs/preact/blob/master/src/create-element.js),
-  and makes Preact virtual DOM nodes.
+  and creates Preact virtual DOM nodes.
 - The root component is usually called _App_.
   Running a React application means [invoking `ReactDOM.render`](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/index.js "@new-tab") with 2 arguments: `<App/>` and a DOM node _el_.

-- [`ReactDOM.render`](https://github.com/preactjs/preact/blob/master/src/render.js) initially converts \`<App/>\` into a DOM node mounted at _el_.
+- [`ReactDOM.render`](https://github.com/preactjs/preact/blob/master/src/render.js) initially converts `<App/>` into a DOM node mounted at _el_.
   A subcomponent may subsequently re-render, recursively recreating a virtual DOM node.
   It is then [diffed](https://github.com/preactjs/preact/blob/master/src/diff/index.js), and only the difference is applied to the DOM.